BrainbaseTeam/box-ui-elements/CONTRIBUTING.md

 include BREAKING CHANGE keyword for breaking changes.
 ```

 The message summary should be a one-sentence description of the change, and it must be 72 characters in length or shorter.
 For a list of tags, please [click here](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional#type-enum).
-See the [default release rules](https://github.com/conventional-changelog/commitlint/blob/master/%40commitlint/config-conventional/index.js) based on the commit tag.
-Note that you must include the exact keyword "BREAKING CHANGE" for breaking changes, to learn more [click here](https://github.com/conventional-changelog/conventional-changelog/blob/master/packages/conventional-changelog-conventionalcommits/parser-opts.js#L13).
-IMPORTANT: Add "BREAKING CHANGE" to your PR title as well, because when multiple commits are merged the PR title takes precedence as the merge commit message.
+We use the angular style for tags.
+See the [default release rules](https://github.com/semantic-release/commit-analyzer/blob/master/lib/default-release-rules.js) based on the commit tag.
 Shown below are examples of the release type that will be done based on a commit message.

 #### Commit Types